mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ![Figure 7.x - GDPs as a gateway construct opening up the exploration of wider related concepts  ](./Pictures/ch_7_gateway_dia_4.png){width=95%}

 <!-- Given this shift to include the utility for participants and the problematisation of the term intermediate, I propose a change in terminology.
 Instead of an _intermediate framework_,  -->

+**The utility of this positioning for varied stakeholders**

+The framing of the GDP as an intermediate construct in this way, drawing on Hook etc, was originally imagined as a useful tool for design researcher to surface useful concepts and practices.
+Indeed the process of deducting from participant input and responses that use of GDPs and design patterns more generally does appear to be useful here and a similar process could be useful in other contexts.

+Beyond the utility for researcher For participants the last chapter outlined the varied uses of GDPs in terms of mediational strategies and as a motivational element repeated in varied forms as different patterns are implements.

+Additionally for facilitators the GDPs serve functions within the pedagogical approach of this research including: the ability to structure participant choice within practical limitations, a unifying construct to aid the packaging of documentation and support provided to aim project navigation,

+**Putting it into practice**

 To help imagine how this could be operationalised in the context of this research.
 A possible alternative profile is represented in the illustration below.
 Given a different focus or motivation, say that of a need to explore concepts due to curricular or exam pressures, an alternative pathway involving the exploration of abstract elements of computational thinking would have been possible.